cheukhin1024/Financial-Data-Project-in-Azure/README.md

 2. Access Azure Blob Storage

-We can assign you as a "Storage Blob Data Contributor Allows for read, write and delete access to Azure Storage blob containers and data".
+We can assign you as a "Storage Blob Data Contributor - Allows for read, write and delete access to Azure Storage blob containers and data".
 Then, you can accept the email invitation and access the data.

+3. Access Azure Databricks Delta Lake
+We can assign you as a "Contributor -
+Allows for read, write and delete access to Azure Databricks".
+Then, you can accept the email invitation and access the data.

-3. Access data through Azure Databricks Delta Sharing (Developing)
+4. Access data through Azure Databricks Delta Sharing (Developing)

 For details, please visit: https://docs.microsoft.com/en-us/azure/databricks/sql/language-manual/sql-ref-sharing

-4. Acess data through Azure Data Share (Developing)
+5. Acess data through Azure Data Share

+Accept the email invitation and access the data.

 For details, https://docs.microsoft.com/en-us/azure/databricks/data-sharing/delta-sharing/